HTL0/HTL0/index.md

 ## Objective
 My goal is to become a Junior Developer in first year, after 3 year, I want to become a System Engineer, and after 5 years to aim for the position of Project Manager.

-You can use the [editor on GitHub](https://github.com/HTL0) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Skill
 ### HTML ★★★★★